Cheapest 2002 Mercedes-Benz C-Class Insurance Rates in 2023

 Because many people only purchase the least amount of liability that is required, it doesn’t take a major accident to exceed their coverage limits.
 This is the reason having UM/UIM coverage should not be overlooked.

 Comprehensive insurance – This pays to fix your vehicle from damage caused by mother nature, theft, vandalism and other events.
 You first have to pay a deductible and then insurance will cover the rest of the damage.

 Comprehensive coverage pays for claims like hitting a bird, damage from a tornado or hurricane, fire damage and hitting a deer.
 The maximum amount a insurance company will pay at claim time is the cash value of the vehicle, so if the vehicle’s value is low consider dropping full coverage.

-Collision coverages – This coverage pays for damage to your C-Class resulting from a collision with another car or object.
-You have to pay a deductible then the remaining damage will be paid by your insurance company.
+Collision coverage – This coverage pays for damage to your C-Class resulting from a collision with another car or object.
+You have to pay a deductible, then the remaining damage will be paid by your insurance company.

 Collision coverage protects against claims such as backing into a parked car, driving through your garage door and colliding with a tree.
 Collision coverage makes up a good portion of your premium, so analyze the benefit of dropping coverage from lower value vehicles.
-Drivers also have the option to raise the deductible in order to get cheaper collision rates.
+Drivers also have the option of raising the deductible in order to get cheaper collision rates.

 Coverage consists of three different limits, bodily injury for each person, bodily injury for the entire accident, and a limit for property damage.
 As an example, you may have liability limits of 25/50/25 that translate to a $25,000 limit per person for injuries, a total of $50,000 of bodily injury coverage per accident, and a total limit of $25,000 for damage to vehicles and property.